 At the same time, both teams adapt the subject topics and performance standards according to their professional expertise and from data-driven feedback from our teachers.
 CAT and our LLP create a comprehensive curriculum for their subject, saved on our network's share drive, with a year-long scope and sequence, individual unit plans, daily lesson plans, and assessment materials.
-LPC teachers will then save their lessons to our school's share drive with any edits they have adapted for their classroom.
+LPBV teachers will then save their lessons to our school's share drive with any edits they have adapted for their classroom.
 Not only does this provide the school with a record of individual course instruction but this also serves as a valuable curricular planning resource for returning and future teachers.

 Assess Early and Often to Drive the Instructional Program.
 The most effective schools use assessment to diagnose student needs, measure instructional impact, and build a culture of continuous reflection and improvement.
-LPC administered internally-aligned Interim Assessments in 2019-2020.
-2 Interim Assessments were given in History and Science, 4 Interim Assessments were given in Math, and 3 were given in ELA.
-These tests assessed ongoing student mastery of Math, Reading/Writing, Science and
+LPBV administered internally-aligned Interim Assessments in 2020-2021.
+2 Interim Assessments were given for all subjects (ELA, Math, History, and Science) in Grades 5-8.
+2 Interim Assessments were given for Math in Kindergarten-4th grade.
+These tests assessed ongoing student mastery of Math, Reading/Writing, Science and History skills and standards throughout the year and provided immediate data on individual student and class growth.
+LPBV teachers, with the support of the

-History skills and standards throughout the year and provided immediate data on individual student and class growth.
-LPC teachers, with the support of the Principal, used this data to identify standards mastered and standards in need of re-teaching so that lesson plans could be continuously adjusted.
-LPC also utilized the information to target content- and skills-driven tutoring and small-group instruction.
+Principal, used this data to identify standards mastered and standards in need of re-teaching so that lesson plans could be continuously adjusted.
+LPBV also utilized the information to target content- and skills-driven tutoring and small-group instruction.